T2COM Best Squad Competition

 |Downloads:

-This work, T2COM Best Squad Competition, by SPC Jesse Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, T2COM Best Squad Competition [Image 5 of 5], by SPC Jesse Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.